Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Computational results

 The strong variations of the frequency-dependent interaction strength in Fig.\,\ref{fig:GeTe_frequency} as one approaches the poles corresponding to acoustic and optical phonons suggests that the screening from several modes renormalize the electron-electron interactions strongly.
 In Fig.\,\ref{fig:GeTe_modes} we plot the attractive contribution of different phonons in the static limit.
 Similar to MgO, the LO phonon again dominates this short-range contribution to the attractive interaction.
 However, it is worth noting that acoustic modes also provide a very significant attraction in this case.
 This is attributed to the strong piezoelectric electron-phonon interaction in GeTe~\cite{PhysRevB.78.205203}, which also manifests as strong phonon screening from acoustic modes in other piezoelectrics, such as CdS~\cite{Alvertis2024}.

 In order to gain more insights into the microscopic mechanism of the phonon-induced electron-electron attraction due to short-range interactions, we plot in Fig.\,\ref{fig:GeTe_q} the dependence of $U^{ph,st}$ in the static limit on the phonon momentum $|\mathbf{q}|$, for the LO phonon (panel \textbf{a}) and for the dominant acoustic mode (panel \textbf{b}).
 For the LO phonon we see that $U^{ph}$ is roughly proportional to $|\mathbf{q}|$ and vanishes at $\Gamma$, in accordance with a deformation potential mechanism.
 This channel is particularly strong in GeTe, due to the large values of the Born effective charges in this material (Table\,\ref{table:GeTe_Born}), which constitute the character of the Ge-Te bond mixed ionic-covalent; a feature which is commonly associated with strong deformation potential~\cite{Cohen_Louie_2016}.
 Intuitively, this can be understood as having a significant charge localization on the atoms, making distortions of the atomic configuration particularly impactful on the properties of the electronic wave function.
 This is similar to the mechanism of electron-phonon coupling in molecular crystals and molecules in vacuum, where strong electronic localization leads to stronger coupling to vibrations associated with local atomic distortions~\cite{PhysRevB.102.081122,10.1063/5.0052247}.
 The acoustic phonon on the other hand, does not demonstrate behavior consistent with a deformation potential mechanism as in the case of MgO, with its contribution growing as we approach the $\Gamma$ point.
 As already stated previously, this is consistent with the piezoelectric mechanism of the electron-phonon interaction.
-These terms arise from long-range quadrupole contributions, which, similar to the dipole terms, should in principle be subtracted from the electron-phonon matrix elements prior to Wannier-Fourier interpolation~\cite{PhysRevB.102.125203,Lee2023}.
-However, since for GeTe we do not perform any interpolation of the electron-phonon matrix elements, these terms are explicitly included within the short-range part of the interaction.
+These terms arise from long-range quadrupole contributions, which are captured within DFPT calculations of the electron-phonon matrix elements~\cite{poncé2025verificationvalidationzeropointelectronphonon}.
+Similar to the dipole terms, the quadrupole terms should be subtracted from the electron-phonon matrix elements prior to Wannier-Fourier interpolation~\cite{PhysRevB.102.125203,Lee2023}, in order to avoid irregular behavior, particularly in the $\mathbf{q}\rightarrow \mathbf{0}$ region.
+However, for GeTe we do not perform any interpolation of the electron-phonon matrix elements, as outlined in Section\,\ref{computational_details}, it is therefore not necessary to subtract the quadrupole terms from our short-range electron-phonon matrix elements computed from DFPT, and hence the piezoelectric phonon-mediated electron-electron interaction in GeTe is captured within our approach.